Chapter 10: Deformation and Structures

 2. Describe what you think is significant about your block model.

-Figure 9.1 shows how rock type controls whether the rocks bend or break.
+Figure 10.1 shows how rock type controls whether the rocks bend or break.
 The shales bend, whereas the sandstone breaks.
 Are the bedding planes discontinuous across a break in the rocks?
 If they are discontinuous, this typically indicates a brittle fault.
-In this case, follow a few bedding planes and if they are continuous, you are seeing folds and ductile deformation.
+In this case, follow a few bedding planes, and if they are continuous, you are seeing folds and ductile deformation.

-Figure 9.1 – Brittle and ductile deformation.
-The grey sandstone fractures in a brittle fashion [left], and the mudstone (shale) deforms in a more-plastic style [right].
+Figure 10.1 – Brittle and ductile deformation.
+The grey limestone fractures in a brittle fashion [left], and the reddish mudstone (shale) deforms in a more-plastic fashion [right].
+These are along the same normal fault in the Cretaceous Boquillas Formation, Ernst Tinaja Canyon, Big Bend National Park, TX.
+Image credit: Alexander Robinson CC BY.

-So, now that you can do this – what next?
-Well, you need to put a name to the type of features.
-First, we’ll go over folds with tilted bedding planes.
-These form when layers or beds are bent or folded due to convergent plate tectonics.
+Folds form when layers or beds are bent or folded due to convergent plate tectonics.
 They can be rounded or angular.
 The plane that marks the center of the fold is called the axial plane.
 The line that marks where the axial plane intersects the surface of Earth is called the hinge line.
 The areas on either side of the curved hinge zone stick out like arms or legs and are appropriately called limbs.
-There are often several folds connected (see Figure 9.2).
+There are often several folds connected (see Figure 10.2).
 If the bedding planes tilt down from the axial plane, this is an anticline (easy to remember since it sort of looks like an A).
-However, if the bedding planes tilt toward the axial plane, this is a syncline (Figure 9.1).
+However, if the bedding planes tilt toward the axial plane, this is a syncline (Figure 10.1).
 Folds are common in convergent plate boundaries.

 Schematic picture of an anticline and syncline with various features identified